Leiniao2/greatpeople/docs/great-people-trait-idea.md

 # Titian: The Portraitist – Gains the trait of the last allied Great Person that was Archived.
 Achievement:

-# Louis XVI: Locksmith - All non-allied GP and Followers at the same location with this card cannot move to another location.
+# Louis XVI: Locksmith - All non-allied GP and Followers at the same location with this card cannot move to another location or getting retrieved by their Player.
 Achievement: Guillotine – More than 1 GP or Followers are killed at the same location with Louis XVI in 1 turn.

 # Chanel: Women's Fashion – All female Followers at this location gain +2 to their primary stat.